 On July 16, 2009, we entered into an employment agreement with Mark Froggatt, Ph.D, as our Chief Technology Officer.
 In March 2012, we entered into an amended and restated employment agreement with Dr. Froggatt.
-This employment agreement has an initial term through March 31, 2013 and automatically renews for additional one-year periods unless terminated by either party on 90 days prior notice.
+This employment agreement, which had an initial term through March 31, 2013, automatically renewed for an additional one-year period and will continue to renew for one year periods unless terminated by either party on 90 days prior notice.